salesforce/bazel-eclipse/docs/using_the_feature_import.md

 - The feature will then recursively scan that directory looking for BUILD files with *java* rules
 - The scanned results will appear in the *Bazel Java Packages* tree view.
 - Click the packages that you would like to have in your Eclipse Workspace.
-- You do not need to have transitive closure of upstream dependencies in the Eclipse Workspace.\*
+  - Note, you do not need to have transitive closure of upstream dependencies in the Eclipse Workspace.\*
 - Click *Finish*, and your Bazel packages will be imported as Eclipse projects.

 \* Example: if you have two Java projects in your workspace *LibA* and *LibB*, and *LibB* depends on *LibA*.
 You can import just *LibB*.
 The feature will set the classpath correctly to consume the built *LibA* artifact.